ucb-dataj/2018/md/index.md

 - ####**Apr.
 12:**	[**R practice**](week12.html)
-After a few weeks working with SQL and maps, we'll get reacquainted with R. In groups, you will write the code to answer questions from data using dplyr code. (**Peter Aldhous**)
+After a few weeks working with SQL and maps, we'll get reacquainted with R. In groups, you will answer questions from data using dplyr code. (**Peter Aldhous**)

 - ####**Apr.
 19:**  [**PostGIS practice**](week13.html)
 Another practice session to reinforce skills covered previously, working in groups to write PostGIS queries. (**Amanda Hickman**)